axr6077/ParticleTrajectory/README.md

 Based on real spectral data and predictive models with external parameters affecting orbit.
 It considers superluminal speeds as well.
 It doesn't consider presence of dark matter yet.
 The entity is a stellar mass BH hence validating the visual GR model.

 ## Factors to consider
-* Texture sampling issues might affect star brightness instability
+* Texture sampling issues might affect star brightness stability
 * Light paths may tend to bend a bit more than they should due to low ODE solver step counts, however, this seems to happen in a systematic way so that the image looks very similar in comparison to a more accurate simulation.

 ## Development Environment